Iceland Tour & Vacation Packages

 Visas are the responsibility of the individual traveler.
 Entry requirements can change at any time, so it's important that you check for the latest information.
 Please visit the relevant consular website of the country or countries you’re visiting for detailed and up-to-date visa information specific to your country of origin.
 Check the Essential Trip Information section of your tour itinerary for more information.

 Tipping isn't expected in Iceland.
 Hotels, restaurants, and cafes already include a service fee and consumption taxes (VAT) in the bill, so tipping extra isn't necessary.
 However, feel free to leave a small amount if your experience has been particularly good, especially for assistance provided by drivers, tour leaders, or service workers.

 Travelers will be able to access the internet in cybercafes and at wi-fi hotspots in Iceland's cities and large towns.
 Rural and remote areas may have less internet access, so be prepared when traveling away from the city.

 Most accommodation and eateries in Iceland offer wi-fi access, which is usually free to use with a code.
 If you wish to stay connected for the majority of your trip, it may be wise to purchase a prepaid SIM card with a data package.

 Many Icelandic libraries and tourist information offices have shared computers for public internet access if you are without a device to connect to wi-fi.
 Sometimes a small fee is charged for this service.

-Travelers are able to use their cell phones in Iceland's main cities and towns, though remote and isolated areas may have inferior mobile reception.
+Travelers are able to use their cell phones in Iceland's main cities and towns, though remote and isolated areas may have inferior cell reception.
 Click here to read more about using your phone.

 If you wish to stay connected for the majority of your trip, it may be wise to purchase a prepaid SIM card for the duration of your journey.
 This will likely be the cheapest way to use your phone in Iceland.

-For EU citizens, depending on who you have your mobile phone plan with, you may be able to use your current SIM in Iceland – your service provider will be able to provide more details.
+For EU citizens, depending on who you have your cell phone plan with, you may be able to use your current SIM in Iceland – your service provider will be able to provide more details.